 This feature describes how the reminders are set, based on which the reminder is trigged to the user for specific contracts.
-There will be 3 reminders set for every contract as First Reminder Date, Second Reminder Date and Third Reminder Date as no.of days based on which the reminder should be trigged.
+There will be up to 3 reminders set for every contract as First Reminder Date, Second Reminder Date and Third Reminder Date as no.of days based on which the reminder should be triggered.
 For example,

 First Reminder = 30 days (Trigger the reminder 30 days before the expiry date)